SubikshaSathiasai/Popsi--Virtual-Assistant/README.md

 Feel free to explore the code to understand how Popsi Virtual Assistant works and customize it to meet your specific requirements.

-## Contributing

-Contributions are welcome!
-If you have any ideas or improvements to make, please fork this repository, create a new branch, and submit a pull request.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Thanks to the authors of the libraries used in this project: